gvwilson/sensibleadventures/shapers/story.md

     -   Maddy orders her home (character development)
         -   When Sindy gets upset, Maddy drops her book
         -   "Look what you made me do!" says Maddy (foreshadowing - turns out Sindy *did* make her do it)
-    -   Bluster shows up and bullies them
+    -   Walk past the ancient sentry post in the middle of the village
+        -   Looked like black glass, ageless
+        -   No moss or birds: shocks anything that touches it
+        -   Yet another leftover from the time of the Makers
+    -   Bluster his friends are hanging out near it
+        -   Gumption wants to go around
+        -   Maddy insists that they go past
-        -   "You think you're some kinda smarties?"
+        -   Bluster bullies them: "You think you're some kinda smarties?"
+        -   Smarty Leaf is there (somehow, unnoticed) and rebukes him
+        -   His glower says, "This isn't over."
     -   Maddy and Gumption sneak away to the river to get away from everything
         -   Mention that they go past the brick wall that Mayor Lupus has been building forever
     -   Salvage has washed up